 Because acknowledgment may imply endorsement by acknowledged individuals of a study's data and conclusions, editors are advised to require that the corresponding author obtain written permission to be acknowledged from all acknowledged individuals.

-Genetic Counseling Graduate Program Handbook Section 5 Supplemental Activities
+Genetic Counseling Graduate Program Handbook Section 5 Supplemental Activities required to attend and present at journal club.

 Wayne State University Genetic Counseling Program Supplemental Activities